 There are multiple benefits to resistance stretching including:

-Builds strength in a joint’s full range of motion
+– Building strength in a joint’s full range of motion.

-- Decreases muscle tension and trigger points that may have formed in your muscles
+– Decreasing muscle tension and trigger points that may have formed in your muscles.

-- Instantly increases the length of a muscle, and the results last longer than any other form of mobility training.
+– Increasing the length of a muscle for longer lasting results than any other form of mobility training.

 What can I expect for my first session of Ki-Hara Resistance Stretching?

-Every stretching session is different, however you can expect to get mashed (modified Thai massage) and have multiple muscles strengthened and stretched.
-After the session you should feel a noticeable difference in how the body is feeling immediately.
+Every stretching session is different, however, you can expect to get mashed (modified Thai massage) and have multiple muscles strengthened and stretched.
+After the session, you should immediately notice a difference in how the body is feeling.

 What does my fitness/activity level have to be to try Ki-Hara Resistance Stretching?

-Ki-Hara if great for anyone from any fitness level.
+Ki-Hara if great for anyone with any fitness level.
 It doesn’t matter if you have not exercised in 50 years, or are an elite athlete, Ki-Hara will benefit you.